mocquin/physipy/docs/development-guide/dev-benchmarking-with-asv.md

 `asv profile benchmarks.BasicPhysipy.time_QuantityCreationByArray master --gui=snakeviz`
 (make sure to have pip install snakeviz).

-To benchmark only a list of commits : use `git log --pretty=oneline f1.py f2.py` to get the list of commits that modify files then :
+It seems this must be run outside of conda: to benchmark only a list of commits : use `git log --pretty=oneline f1.py f2.py` to get the list of commits that modify files then :
 ```
 asv run HASHFILE:hashestobenchmark.txt
 ```